 - 26. Coastal Zone Act Reauthorization Amendments.
 Section 6217(g) of the Coastal Zone Act Reauthorization Amendments of 1990 (CZARA) requires coastal states with approved coastal zone management programs to address non-point source pollution impacting or threatening coastal water quality.
 CZARA addresses five sources of non-point source pollution: agriculture, silviculture, urban, marinas, and hydromodification.
 This Order addresses the management measures required for the urban category, with the exception of septic systems.
 The runoff management programs developed pursuant to this Order fulfills the need for coastal cities to develop a runoff non-point source plan identified in the Non-Point Source Program Strategy and Implementation Plan.
 The San Diego Water Board addresses septic systems through the administration of other programs. - 27.
 Endangered Species Act.
 This Order does not authorize any act that results in the taking of a threatened or endangered species or any act that is now prohibited, or becomes prohibited in the future, under either the California Endangered Species Act (Fish and Game Code sections 2050 to 2097) or the Federal Endangered Species Act (16 USC sections 1531 to 1544).
 This Order requires compliance with receiving water limits, and other requirements to protect the beneficial uses of waters of the State.
 The Copermittees are responsible for meeting all requirements of the applicable Endangered Species Act. - 28.
 Report of Waste Discharge Process.
-The waste discharge requirements set forth in this Order are based upon the Report of Waste Discharge submitted by the San Diego County Copermittees prior to the expiration of Order No. R9-2007-0001 (NPDES No. CAS0109266) and the Report of Waste Discharge submitted by the Orange County Copermittees prior to the expiration of Order No. R9-2009-0002 (CAS0108740).
-The Orange County and Riverside County Copermittees are not immediately covered by the waste discharge requirements in this Order.
+The waste discharge requirements set forth in this Order are based upon the Report of Waste Discharge submitted by the San Diego County Copermittees prior to the expiration of Order No. R9-2007-0001 (NPDES No. CAS0109266), and the Report of Waste Discharge submitted by the Orange County Copermittees prior to the expiration of Order No. R9-2009-0002 (CAS0108740), and the Report of Waste Discharge submitted by the Riverside County Copermittees prior to the expiration of Order No. R9-2010-0016 (CAS0108766).
+The Riverside County Copermittees are not immediately covered by the waste discharge requirements in this Order.
 The San Diego Water Board understands that each municipality is unique although the Counties share watersheds and/or geographical boundaries.
-The Order will continue to use the Report of Waste Discharge process prior to initially making Orange County or Riverside County Copermittees subject to the requirements of this Order.
+The Order will continue to use the Report of Waste Discharge process prior to initially making.
+Riverside County Copermittees subject to the requirements of this Order.